VallabhDevale-tech/ai-driving-licence-verification/README.md

 The AI Driving Licence Verification System is a smart and scalable solution designed to authenticate drivers using biometric verification (Face Recognition & Fingerprint) integrated with a Flask-based web system and Firebase database.

-This system is developed with a real-world deployment approach**, enabling seamless integration with existing RTO infrastructure without requiring major system changes.
+This system is developed with a real-world deployment approach, enabling seamless integration with existing RTO infrastructure without requiring major system changes.

 ---